 We are often asked, what is a Skiff?
-This is an excellent question as the definition of a skiff has blurred a great deal in recent years even from the already vague standard dictionary entry of “any of various types of boats small enough for sailing or rowing by one person”.
+This is an excellent question as the definition of a skiff has blurred a great deal in recent years even from the already vague dictionary standard dictionary entry of “any of various types of boats small enough for sailing or rowing by one person”.

 Today anglers enjoy a tremendous selection of skiff style boats to choose from, there literally is a skiff for every desired function and budget.
 Here is a list of current builders doing some amazing things with small skiff craft.
-Don’t forget, there are plenty used skiffs for sale that you can also check out here.

 Skiff Builders (Alphabetical Order)

-- Action Craft
+- Action Craft (In Production)

-- Beaver Tail Skiffs
+- Beaver Tail Skiffs (In Production)

-- Bonefish Boatworks
+- Bonefish Boatworks (In Production)

-- East Cape Skiffs
+- East Cape Skiffs (In Production)

-- Inshore Power Boats
+- Inshore Power Boats (In Production)

-- Mitzi Skiffs
+- Mitzi Skiffs (In Production)

-- Skimmer Skiffs
+- Skimmer Skiffs (In Production)

-- Skull Island Skiffs
+- Skull Island Skiffs (In Production)

 Did we miss your favorite skiff?
 Send email to [email protected] to get your favorite skiff added to the list!